 RBC Global Asset Management Inc.

-Eric Lascelles is the Chief Economist for RBC Global Asset Management Inc. (RBC GAM).
+Eric Lascelles is the chief economist for RBC Global Asset Management Inc. (RBC GAM).
 He maintains the firm's global economic forecast and advises its portfolio managers on key themes and risks.
-Mr. Lascelles is also a member of the RBC Investment Strategy Committee (RISC), which is responsible for the firm's global asset mix recommendations.
+Lascelles is also a member of the RBC Investment Strategy Committee (RISC), which is responsible for the firm's global asset mix recommendations.

 Lascelles makes regular presentations both within and outside of RBC GAM and is widely recognized for his passionate delivery, timely analysis and candid critiques.
 He is also a frequent media commentator on global economic and financial trends, appearing regularly on CNBC, BNN and other networks.
 Lascelles has written editorials on topics as diverse as the U.S. housing recovery and China's structural imbalances which have appeared in The Globe and Mail, National Post, The Wall Street Journal and Financial Times.